BriandFolkers/BriandFolkers.github.io/README.md

 - Uses simple linear regression analysis to examine relationship between a lack of adaquate public transporation and a number of economic inequality varaibles

 # Blog
+*I'm still trying to figure out how to use Jekyll and html, so for the time being I'm going to put posts on google docs.*
 ### [First Blog Post: Some Website Links](https://docs.google.com/document/d/1_ZNC3KjVRYBIWhdJVhUykOxDzOdBIi4RQmtb2jUatSI/edit?usp=sharing)